Conservatories and orangeries

 The type of glass you use will make a big difference to the temperature of the room

 When choosing glass, either for your roof or for the windows of your conservatory, you'll be faced with a number of options.
 Glass technology has progressed over the past few years and there are now many specialist types of glass available:

 Thermally efficient glass

 This type of glass should stop heat escaping.
 You can install double-glazed panels filled with an energy efficient gas, such as argon.
 Other types of thermally efficient glass use a special coating to stop heat escaping.

 A special outer coating reacts with sunlight to break down dirt, so you shouldn't have to clean them as often as with normal glass.
 It's worth noting that self-cleaning glass works best with more steeply pitched roofs.

 Tinted glass can reduce the sun's glare.
 This can be really useful in the height of summer, especially if your conservatory will be facing the sun for the majority of the day.

 Most conservatory window frames and doors are made from uPVC.
 This is extremely easy to maintain and doesn't rot or flake, but it can lack charm.
 In our survey we found that most people (nearly nine in 10) have uPVC window frames.

 Other less common options include aluminum or steel frames and wood frames.
 Wood will need more maintenance, but is likely to add a more elegant feel to your conservatory.
 Aluminium or steel is stronger, so the frames can be thinner and therefore will let in more light.
 Metal will give your conservatory a more contemporary look.

-*(In June and July 2015 we surveyed 893 Which? members about their experiences of buying a conservatory in the last five years and experiences with cost in the last two years.)
+*(In March 2018, we surveyed 118 Which? members about their experiences of buying a conservatory in the past five years and experiences with cost in the past five years.)